 Help Prevent Chronic Wasting Disease from Infecting B.C.
 Deer

-B.C. wildlife biologists are calling on hunters in the Peace and East Kootenay to help help monitor chronic wasting disease, a deadly infection that affects the central nervous of cervids - members of the deer family.
+B.C. wildlife biologists are calling on hunters, especially in the Peace and East Kootenay, to help monitor for chronic wasting disease (CWD), a deadly infection that affects the central nervous of cervids - members of the deer family.

 The disease is caused by an abnormal protein called a prion.
 These prions are transmitted through infected saliva, urine, feces, even plants and soil.
 Signs of infection in deer include weight loss, poor coordination, stumbling and trembling.

-To help, hunters simply bring deer, moose and elk heads to drop off location (below) for testing.
-Meanwhile, anyone encountering a sick deer exhibiting the symptoms of chronic wasting disease (thin, drooling, poor coordination, stumbling) should report it to the provincial wildlife health program.
+Hunters are asked to bring deer, moose and elk heads to drop off location (below) for testing.
+Meanwhile, anyone encountering a sick deer exhibiting the symptoms of CWD (thin, drooling, poor coordination, stumbling) should report it to the provincial Wildlife Health Program.